FRIENDS GUI: A graphical user interface for data collection and visualization of vaping behavior from a passive vaping monitor: AVAILABILITY

 Input device: FRIENDS monitor

-\subsection{Dependencies}
+\subsection{DEPENDENCIES}

 Establishing device communication requires installation of FTDI VCP (Virtual COM Port) drivers on the computer where the FRIENDS GUI software is running.
 All necessary Python packages are specified in the requirements.txt file located in the root directory of the repository, allowing for reproducible setup.
-Key dependencies include Tkinter, Numpy, Matplotlib, Datetime, and Pyserial.
+Key dependencies include Tkinter, NumPy, Matplotlib, Datetime, and Pyserial.
+The FRIENDS GUI is standalone software built with Tkinter.
+Note that Tkinter availability depends on the operating system.
+The library is included with standard Python installations on Windows but may require separate installation on macOS systems, particularly when Python is installed via Homebrew (e.g., brew install python-tk).
+Linux users may similarly need to install it via their package manager (e.g., sudo apt-get install python3-tk on Debian/Ubuntu-based systems).